Eugène-François Vidocq: Last years (1849–1857)

 In 1849, Vidocq briefly went to prison one last time, on a charge of fraud.
 In the end, however, the case was dropped.
 He withdrew more and more into private life and accepted only small cases every now and then.
 In the last years of his life, he suffered great pain in his right arm, which had been broken and had never healed properly.
 Unwise investments had also cost him a large portion of his assets, requiring him to curb his living standard and live in rented accommodations.
 In August 1854, despite a pessimistic prognosis by his doctor, he survived a bout of cholera.
-Only in April 1857 did his condition deteriorate to the point he could no longer stand.
+Only in April 1857 did his condition deteriorate to the point that he could no longer stand.
 On 11 May 1857, Vidocq died at the age of 81 in his home in Paris in the presence of his doctor, his lawyer and a priest.

 Je l'aimais, je l'estimais ...
 Je ne l'oublierai jamais, et je dirai hautement que c'était un honnête homme!

 [Translation: 'I liked him, I appreciated him I will never forget him, and I can just say he was an honest man!'